How Much Money Can You Get from Getting Hit by a Car as a Pedestrian in New York City?

 In general, the more serious your injuries are, the more money you could get from a liable driver.
 The value of a case depends on the injuries inflicted upon the pedestrian, the behavior of the defendant, and how far either party is willing to go to prove their side of the case.
-However, you should definitely discuss the specifics of your case with an attorney.
+However, you should definitely discuss the specifics of your case with a Broward County Uber and Lyft accident attorney.

 If you were hit by a car as a pedestrian, your injuries could be quite severe.
 Our New York City car accident lawyers can help you figure out how much money you need to cover your damages.
 The legal team at The Carrion Law Firm is waiting to help you.
 Call us at (718) 841-0083 for a free legal consultation.

 Calculating Damages After Getting Hit by a Car in New York City

 While pinning down a precise number is difficult, you can get an idea of how much your case is worth by estimating your possible compensatory damages.
 Compensatory damages are awarded to put a plaintiff in the same financial position they were in before the accident.
 However, certain compensatory damages are not monetary but may still be compensated with money.
 Our Bronx car accident lawyers have handled pedestrian accidents before and can help you assess your damages.